Request a Refund for Special Circumstances

 Requests must be submitted within 90 days of the date of the occurrence.

-Write a letter including appropriate documentation to the campus business manager to justify one of the following:
+Write a letter or email (all correspondence by email requires use of the student’s college email address) including appropriate documentation to the campus business manager to justify one of the following:

 - Medical Emergency such as:

-- an extended illness or major medical issue occurring during the semester you are registered, which requires hospitalization, is life-threatening, or is contagious and a danger to the remainder of the College community.
+- an extended illness or major medical issue affecting the student or members of student’s immediate family (mother, father, sister, brother, wife, child or grandparent) occurring during the semester you are registered, which requires hospitalization, is life-threatening or is contagious and a danger to the remainder of the College community.
 You must have been absent more than 10 percent of the session length.
 A written verification on letterhead by the attending physician is required and must include the initial date of the problem, a statement that you are required not to attend class, and the duration of the problem.

 - a psychiatric/psychological emergency or severe, extended illness occurring during the semester you are registered which requires hospitalization or that prevents you from attending classes.
 A written verification on letterhead by the attending mental health therapist is required and must include the initial date of the problem, a statement that you are not required to attend class, and the duration of the problem.

-- Death of the student or a member of the student’s immediate family (mother, father, sister, brother, husband, wife, or child).
+Death of the student or a member of the student’s immediate family (mother, father, sister, brother, husband, wife, child or grandparent).
 A copy of the death certificate or obituary should accompany the request.

 If a refund is approved for medical issues or a death, it may be prorated.
 For a problem that occurs in the first quarter of the class, a full tuition refund will be approved.
 For a problem that occurs in the second quarter of the class, a 50% tuition refund will be approved.
 No refunds will be granted for medical problems occurring in the second half of the class, regardless of the justification.